Sridhaprakash/Custom-wc/README.md

 **** "A custom implementation of the Unix command line tool wc, written in Python"****

+**Usage**
+bash
+python file_counter.py <filename> [-c] [-l] [-w]
+<filename>: The path to the file you want to analyze.
+-c or --bytes: Count the number of bytes in the file.
+-l or --lines: Count the number of lines in the file.
+-w or --words: Count the number of words in the file.

+**Functions**
+count_bytes(input_string)
+Counts the number of bytes in a given string.

+count_lines(file_path)
+Counts the number of lines in a file, handling different line endings.

+count_words(file_path)
+Counts the number of words in a file.

+ccwc(filename, count_type='all')
+Combines the functionalities to count bytes, lines, and words based on the specified count_type.
+Prints the results for the selected count type.

 # Features:
 **Counting Bytes (-c option):**
 Description: Counts the number of bytes in the specified text file.